Once again in 2021, we're giving 5% of our offerings back to the community.

 2020 VCA Generosity Fund

-These are the recipients that we have enthusiastically supported so far this year:
+These are the recipients that we enthusiastically supported last year:

 January – $2,000 in Chick-Fil-A Gift Cards to our neighbors